aosabook/500lines/image-filters/image-filters.markdown

 ### Model
-Model consists of three files: `HSBColor.java` is a simple container for HSB colors (consisting of hue, saturation, and brightness). `IFAImage` is a wrapper around `PImage` for testability (`PImage` contains a number of final methods which cannot be mocked).
-Finally, `ImageState.java` is the object describing the state of the image — what level of filters should be applied, and which filters — and handles loading the image.
-(Note: the image needs to be reloaded whenever color filters are adjusted down, and whenever the dominant hue is recalculated.
+Model consists of three files: `HSBColor.java` is a simple container for HSB colors (consisting of hue, saturation, and brightness). `IFAImage` is a wrapper around `PImage` for testability. (`PImage` contains a number of final methods which cannot be mocked.)
+Finally, `ImageState.java` is the object which describes the state of the image — what level of filters should be applied, and which filters — and handles loading the image.
+(Note: The image needs to be reloaded whenever color filters are adjusted down, and whenever the dominant hue is recalculated.
 For clarity, we just reload each time the image is processed.)